Wordsworth poems; The Thief of Bagdad (1924); Evergreens’ build-your-own salad.

 But unlike all these fast food trappings, Evergreens, with its vast assortment of fresh veggies and greens, gives an often-frustrated vegan the unmatched eating-out opportunity to take control.

 I gleefully graze down the production line improvising a different version of the “build-your-own” every time.
-You pay by item, so, with vegan eyes like mine, it can get pricey choosing from a long list of healthy and tasty options: black beans, celery, cucumbers, fire roasted corn, grape tomatoes, green onions, house pickles, jalapeños, mirin shiitake mushrooms, pickled red onion, red bell pepper, roasted brussels sprouts, roasted cauliflower, roasted sweet potato, shredded carrots, and zucchini.
+You pay by item, so, with vegan eyes like mine, it can get pricey choosing from a long list of tasty options: black beans, celery, cucumbers, fire roasted corn, grape tomatoes, green onions, house pickles, jalapeños, mirin shiitake mushrooms, pickled red onion, red bell pepper, roasted brussel sprouts, roasted cauliflower, roasted sweet potato, shredded carrots, and zucchini.

 I usually top my horde of veggies with sunflower seeds (they’ve also got cashews, garlic croutons, crispy onions, tortilla chips, BBQ sauce, black pepper, chermoula, hot sauce, fresh lemon, and tajin) plus I ask for a “heavy” serving of dressing; you can choose from cilantro lime, dijon balsamic, caesar, Greek yogurt, peppercorn ranch, and red wine vini.